juliusza/suspend-peripherals-service/README.md

 # What is this?

-I've got a bunch of devices connected to my home dektop PC: Display, Printer, Speakers.
+I've got a bunch of devices connected to my home desktop PC: Display, Printer, Speakers.
 They all draw some amount of power, even on standby.
 The winner here are 5.1 Creative speakers - they consumer around 15W of my precious electricity.

-I've also got this USB relay board, that I've bought 10 years ago.
+I've also found this USB relay board, that I've bought 10 years ago.

 ![USB relay board](/usb_relay_board.jpeg)

 It wasn't easy to get it working, because the instructions and the driver are long gone.
 Luckily Windows 10 recognizes FT232BL chip as a USB serial port controller.
 Also I've found the correct baud rate (which is 2400) in an old ebay message from the seller.

 Now I can use putty to send command over to COM port.
 Certain symbols enable and disable the relays.
 E.g. typing "a" would connect relay num1 and "i" would disconnect it.